Software Tour

 varying sections

-defined along a path of lines allowing straightforward building of
+varying sections along a path of lines to easily build models of

-models for bridges having curved soffits or for arch structures having
+bridges having curved soffits, or arch structures having varying

 Definition